mrdotx/cinfo/cinfo.1.md

 # OPTIONS

-Without given setting, start colored verion.
+Without given settings, start colored version.
+If the environment variable **NO_COLOR** is set, start plain ascii version.

 **-a**
 : Start plain ascii version.

 **-c**
+: Start colored version.

+**-d**
-: Clear cached files.
+: Delete cached files.

 **-i**
-: Shows informations about execution times of the individual functions for optimization and the version
+: Displays information about execution times of the individual functions for optimization and the version number of the tool

 # CUSTOMIZATION